Kicksecure/legacy-dist/README.md

 # Prepare older Build Versions of Whonix for Upgrade #

-A metapackage, required for upgrading from Whonix 8.x to Whonix 9.x or above.
+Applies fixes required for upgrading from for example Whonix 8.x to Whonix 9.x etc.

-Upgrades from Whonix 7.x or older versions is still unsupported.
+Upgrades from Whonix 7.x or older versions is unsupported.

 Safe to remove.